Some Frequently Asked Questions:

 Our work relies on support from people like you, who are passionate about peace & justice.
 Please consider making a secure donation online.

 Peace Hub is a branch of the Central England Area Quaker Meeting Charities (reg. charity no. 224571).
-That means that we are a not-for-profit organisation, and our activities such as hiring out our meeting room simply break even.
-We therefore need to raise funds to support our work for peace & justice from a mixture of sources, including: Central England Quaker Area Meeting, trusts and grant-making bodies, local Quaker meetings and individuals.
+That means that we are a not-for-profit organisation, and we therefore need to raise funds to support our work for peace & justice from a mixture of sources, including: Central England Quaker Area Meeting, trusts and grant-making bodies, local Quaker meetings and individuals.

 We do not receive any public funding, and as a Quaker organisation we do not apply for or accept any funding from gambling, including the National Lottery.